 Abilities

 The mission of the Abilities BRG is to build awareness and create understanding that everyone has unique and valuable abilities.
 By identifying challenges and opportunities, we disable barriers and heighten awareness.
-In 2023, this group has organized several community involvement opportunities across the country.
-These include volunteering with The Whole Person, as well as hosting presentations for celebrating diversity and building mental resilience.
+Each year, this group has organized several community involvement opportunities across the country, such as volunteering with The Whole Person‡, as well as sessions on building mental resilience and how to effectively communicate with those who have developmental disabilities.

-The current Abilities BRG chair is Josh Palmer, vice president and senior consumer credit officer.
-Below is his perspective:
+Abilities BRG chair Josh Palmer, vice president and senior consumer credit officer shares his perspective:

-Personal experiences and experiences of my loved ones led me to realize everyone has a story that deserves listening and understanding.
-Too often we make assumptions about someone or something without really understanding or even knowledge of the whole picture and their story.
+My personal experiences and those of my loved ones led me to realize everyone has a story that deserves listening to and understanding.
+Too often, we make assumptions about someone or something without really understanding or even knowing the whole picture and their story.

-When it comes to fostering inclusivity, open communication is a key first step.
-You must care to listen and understand their perspective, including but not limited to their wants, thoughts, and needs.
+Open communication is a key first step in fostering inclusivity.
+You must care to listen and understand the other person’s perspective, including, but not limited to, their wants, thoughts, and needs.

-With Abilities BRG you are more than a member, you are a difference maker.
+With the Abilities BRG you are more than a member, you are a difference maker.

 Asian American

-The Asian American BRG’s mission is to cultivate awareness and understanding on issues of race, culture, gender, and ethnic identities in support of fostering an inclusive culture to engage and retain Asian, Asian American, and Pacific Islander talent.
+The Asian American BRG’s mission is to cultivate awareness and understanding of issues of race, culture, gender, and ethnic identities in support of fostering an inclusive culture that engages and retains Asian, Asian American, and Pacific Islander talent.

-In 2023, this group hosted a Lunar New Year celebration, was active in the community and at UMB for Asian American and Pacific Islanders (AAPI) Heritage Month in May.
+This group hosts a Lunar New Year celebration, is active in the community and at UMB for Asian American and Pacific Islanders (AAPI) Heritage Month in May.

 B-EPIC (Blacks for Empowering People Through Inclusion and Collaboration)

-B-EPIC’s mission is to encourage all UMB associates interested in “diversity of thought” to align with Black/African American associates to facilitate collaboration, unique perspectives, and inclusive dialogue across all aspects of UMB culture.
+B-EPIC’s engages Black/African American associates and their allies to facilitate collaboration, unique perspectives, and inclusive dialogue across all aspects of UMB culture.

 BRG Chair, Danielle Bias, vice president, leadership development consultant, shares her perspective: